 Crustal stress & geodynamics

-I am building a high spatial resolution stress map of Texas and New Mexico with Mark D. Zoback of the Stanford Stress & Crustal Mechanics Group and the Stanford Center for Induced & Triggered Seismicity.
-We have so far compiled some 300 new high-quality stress orientations through partnerships with industry, and we are also mapping faulting regime (relative principal stress magnitudes).
-Our new data show a surprisingly variable stress field across the region, which provides an opportunity to understand the contribution of tectonic and local, geodynamic factors to stress perturbations.
+As part of my work at the Stanford Stress & Crustal Mechanics Group and the Stanford Center for Induced & Triggered Seismicity, I am working with Mark D. Zoback to build a high spatial resolution stress map of the central and eastern USA.
+We have compiled >400 new orientations of the maximum horizontal compression (SHmax) as well as a map of the faulting regime (relative principal stress magnitudes).
+Our new data show a surprisingly variable stress field across parts of the region—and broadly consistent patterns in others—which provides an opportunity to understand the contribution of tectonic and local, geodynamic factors to the stress field.

-We recently published a paper in Geophysical Research Letters presenting our first 200 stress orientations.
+In 2016, we published a paper in Geophysical Research Letters presenting our first 200 stress orientations.
 The results show a surprisingly variable but coherent stress field across the area.
-Our stress map continues to grow, and we are currently modeling the controls to the intriguing variations that we observe.
+In 2018, we added some 100 more stress orientations in the prolific Permian Basin of west Texas and southeast New Mexico.
+Our stress map continues to grow.